-This is the list of what I’m taking, and when.
-A short list of Why I’m taking everything is here: https://revealingfraud.com/2019/04/health/why-i-take-all-the-minerals/
+This is the list of what my wife and I are taking, and when.
+A short list of Why we are taking everything is here: https://revealingfraud.com/2019/04/health/why-i-take-all-the-minerals/

 –we add milk to the coffee.
 Milk is our calcium source.

 –We add sugar and cinnamon for flavor.
 Milk hides the iodine and copper flavors of bitterness and acidity.
 Cinnamon really hides the boron flavor.

 –After breakfast/shower: we apply the copper sulfate 1 mg per drop solution all over the skin, about 50-80 mg, about 4-5 times a week.